 Japan-in-a-Suitcase (JiS) is a free program designed to share Japanese culture with schools and students within the greater Washington, D.C. area.
-This program promotes understanding of Japan and Japanese culture to school children from kindergarten and up through presentations, hands-on activities, games and demonstrations.
+This program promotes an understanding of Japan and Japanese culture to school children from kindergarten and up through presentations, hands-on activities, games and demonstrations.

 In the past, JiS has also visited the Japanese Ambassador’s residence, the U.S. Department of State, and the Library of Congress for Japanese culture-related educational programs.
 Each year, we visit over 40 schools, libraries, and organizations, and reach out to over 2000 children in elementary and middle schools.

 The Japan-in-a-Suitcase program primarily visits local public and private elementary and middle schools – however, we consider applications from all academic organizations or institutions, including libraries, festivals, educational fairs, and more.
 A team of JiS presenters visit the classroom (or “classroom”!) with a suitcase filled with all kinds of things – a traditional Japanese backpack with all its contents, kimono and yukata, newspapers, maps, and more – that illustrate contemporary life in Japan.

 - learn basic Japanese greetings and words

 - get a hands-on look at the daily school life of Japanese elementary or middle school students

 - practice origami (the art of paper folding)